Patai5/Nimble/README.md

 # Nimble

-Game where you eat smaller circles and grow, however be carefull of touching the larger ones!
+Game where you eat smaller circles and grow, however be careful of touching the larger ones!

 <sup></sub>Very original, yes...
 Actually i didn't get the idea from agar.io, it comes from some different web game that I used to play when I was smaller but lost the url since then.</sub></sup>